-For the committee, the 2021 edition will be a special occasion to celebrate with the whole city: actually, 40 years have passed since the first congress, which entirely took place in the Palazzo dei Congressi's rooms in 1981 and was attended by 550 doctors approximately.
-During the following 15 editions, the congress has grown and changed, in order to accommodate around 4000 doctors and researchers from eighty countries: consequently, the Palazzo dei Congressi is going to be flanked by external offices, one tensile structure in Parco Ciani, the Villa Ciani and the Ex Asilo, the Cinema Corso and the USI campus.
+The 2021 edition which, due to the pandemic situation, will take place in a totally virtual mode, will be a special occasion to celebrate: actually, 40 years have passed since the first congress, which entirely took place in the Palazzo dei Congressi's rooms in 1981 and was attended by 550 doctors approximately.
+During the following 15 editions, the congress has grown and changed, in order to accommodate around 4000 doctors and researchers from eighty countries: Consequently, year after year, external offices, one tensile structure in Parco Ciani, the Villa Ciani and the Ex Asilo, the Cinema Corso and the USI campus, have been added to the Palazzo dei Congressi.
 The scientific topics for this special edition will be defined only few months before the congress, according to the results of the proposed international studies and whose value will be assessed by the committee with the help of a hundred specialists from all over the world.
 About thirty world renowned experts have already been invited to deal with topics of sure interest.
 Among these, Prof. Michael Hallek from Cologne will hold the most prestigious presentation, the Kaplan Lecture, named after one of the founders of modern lymphoma therapy, and who had a special relationship with the City of Lugano.
 Prof. Hallek will present the evolution, the state of the art and the most recent data about Chronic Lymphatic Leukemia, a topic dealt with by him over the course of about 40 years of his career.

 A sophisticated virtual platform, combined with a TV studio set up at the Palazzo dei Congressi, will allow participants to follow the various sessions, intervene on the diverse scientific themes and develop, albeit remotely, their own network both during and after the congress days.